panaali/mseyfi.github.io/posts/ControlNet.md

 ---

 ![Controlnet Architecture](../images/stb5.jpg)

-*Fig 3.
+*Fig. 3.
 Training procedure for Controlnet, with perceptual loss as an option.
-Note that perceptual loss is not mandatory*
+Note that perceptual loss is not mandatory. **Note that the input to the controlnet(the input before $\mathcal{E}$ block) is the same as what we expect in the inference time** *

 ## 5. Training Procedure

 Training ControlNet involves optimizing the model parameters to minimize the combined loss function.
 Below is a step-by-step guide, accompanied by a PyTorch implementation example.